 While it’s a particularly expensive region of the state, it is possible to visit Napa Valley on a budget if you plan ahead and share costs with other people.

 If you’re on a budget, stick to the markets and sandwich shops.
-Gott’s Roadside has locations in both Napa and St. Helena and serves yummy burgers for under $10 USD, while Ad Hoc runs a food truck offering delicious fried chicken made by a Michelin-star chef for $15 USD with sides.
+Gott’s Roadside has locations in both Napa and St. Helena and serves yummy burgers for under $10 USD, while Ad Hoc runs a lunch-only food truck called Addendum offering delicious fried chicken made by a Michelin-star chef (only open Friday & Saturday).

 While some vineyards offer accommodation, they are usually super expensive.
 Unless you’re looking to splurge, use Airbnb.
 I find the best value accommodation in the area on that site.